L. Brooks Patterson: Personal life

+Patterson and his wife divorced in 2002.
 In 2007, Patterson lost his son, Brooks Stuart Patterson, in a snowmobile accident and, later that year, lost his twin brother Stephen Patterson.
 In 2008, he established the Brooksie Way Half Marathon in memory of his son.
 The event is sponsored by local businesses and draws participants from the Oakland University campus and area residents.

 Patterson died on August 3, 2019.
 He was diagnosed with pancreatic cancer earlier in the year.

+In July 2023, Patterson's daughter, Mary Margaret Patterson, announced she was weighing a run for Oakland County Executive, but later dropped out.